op7ic/amphunt/README.md

 ## getSpecificEvent.py

-This file extracts specific events and exports them to CSV file with the event number as file name.
+This file extracts specific events from AMP API, identified by Event ID and exports them to CSV file.
 Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke: